wealdtech/ethdo/docs/prysm.md

 ### Creating a withdrawal wallet and account

-It is recommended to set up seperate wallets for withdrawls and validator nodes.
+It is recommended to set up separate wallets for withdrawals and validator nodes.
 This allows users to have a validator wallet actively running on the node, while a second wallet key can be kept securely offline in cold storage.

 Creating a withdrawal wallet and account is very similar to the process above to generate validator accounts.
 For example: